MattDClarke/Portfolio/README.md

 ## About

-A custom made portfolio website with a blog.
+A custom made portfolio website.

   <br>
   <br>